Disney World to sponsor new professional soccer team in Orlando

-ORLANDO, Fla.
-Walt Disney World said on Wednesday it would sponsor Orlando’s new Major League Soccer team, which plays its inaugural match on Sunday against a fellow expansion club from New York.
+ORLANDO, Fla., March 4 Walt Disney World said on Wednesday it would sponsor Orlando's new Major League Soccer team, which plays its inaugural match on Sunday against a fellow expansion club from New York.

 Their top destination was Orlando, leading Brazilians to overtake the British as Florida's largest group of overseas visitors by country of origin, the figures showed.